IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

-A Health Worker Registry could be operationalized by collecting and collating underlying provider demographic content from multiple clinical colleges (e.g. College of Physicians and Surgeons, College of Nurses, College of Pharmacists, etc.).
+A Health Worker Registry could be operationalized by collecting and collating underlying provider demographic content from multiple clinical colleges (e.g., College of Physicians and Surgeons, College of Nurses, College of Pharmacists, etc.).
 These Colleges exert governance over their membership, which may include a requirement of licensure in the self-governing body in order to legally practice in a jurisdiction.
 As